wjholden/Advent-of-Code-2019/README.md

 18. `elseif` took me a while to get used to.
 19. I miss the `switch` statement.
 While I can understand why no one wants to repeat the disastrous experience C gave us (see [Gustavo Silva on -Wimplicit-fallthrough in Linux](https://twitter.com/embeddedgus/status/1155206150104801282)), I really liked the sensible `switch` statement from *Mathematica* and Excel.
 20. You can accidentally overwrite reserved function names.
 Once, I used the word `values` for a variable, which gave a crazy error message when I tried to invoke the `values` function on a dictionary.
 This made me more cautious about naming things than I ever needed to be in Java.
+21. Vectorized functions are awesome!
+Just prefix any function with a `.` to apply that function element-wise to each member of an array.
+For example, to take the root of every member in a list you can enter `sqrt.(rand(8,4))`.
+This also works for binary operators, but for some reason you have to put the period first.
+For example, `17 .* rand(8,4)`.
+You can even use the "dot" syntax with *n*-ary functions, such as `string.(rand(0:0xffffffff, 12), base=16, pad=8)`.
+Maybe this is just a shorthand for `map`, but I still found it very convenient.
+22. `NaN != NaN` is *true*, as it is in other languages.
+Julia has some nice helper functions like `isfinite`, `isnan`, etc. Just type `is` into the REPL and press tab twice.
+23. Julia's `Sockets` library was very easy to use.
+The only language where I have any real networking experience to speak of is Java.
+Java's sockets are also easy to use, but they require lots of boilerplate code that you can (perhaps not safely...) ignore in Julia.